Warsaw Pact invasion of Czechoslovakia: East Germany

 In the German Democratic Republic, the invasion aroused discontent mostly among young people who had hoped that Czechoslovakia would pave the way for a more liberal socialism.
 However, isolated protests were quickly stopped by the Volkspolizei and Stasi.
 The official government newspaper Neues Deutschland published an article before the invasion began, which falsely claimed that the Czechoslovak Presidium had ousted Dubcek and that a new "revolutionary" provisional government had Warsaw Pact military assistance.

 Despite NVA troops being withheld from participating in the full-scale invasion, the East German state, specifically through media, preserved the illusion that East Germany played an important and "equal" role compared to other Eastern Bloc nations in the invasion.
-Until the fall of the Berlin Wall, the SED (ruling party that was in power for the entirety of East Germany's existence) not only failed to counter or dispute Western media's narratives about the role of the NVA in the invasion, but pushed the narrative that the NVA played a crucial and equal role as its Eastern Bloc allies.
+Until the fall of the Berlin Wall, the SED, the ruling party that was in power for the entirety of East Germany's existence, failed to counter or dispute Western media's narratives about the role of the NVA in the invasion, and pushed the narrative that the NVA played a crucial and equal role as its Eastern Bloc allies.
 In 1985, the official East German military publishing house in Berlin published an article asserting that the NVD fought alongside their "fraternal" armies as equals in suppressing the "counterrevolution."